 Overview

 Michaelmas Term 2023

+•

 Week 1 - 3 Week 4 - 5 Week 6 - 8 Week 9-10

 Intro to Programming Essential Maths Statistics Matlab

 Software Engineering The Earth System Introduction Numerical Methods

 All courses run from 9.30am to 5.30pm unless otherwise stated.
 Lectures are held in the morning with exercises, supported by student demonstrators, in the afternoons.
 Where there is a seminar, or group meeting, in the afternoon students do have flexibility to leave early, or leave and come back.
+It's absolutely permitted (indeed encouraged) to take a break and join the wellbeing teas on days when these are being held.

-Timetable in Term 1
+Timetable in Term 1 2024.